shutterstock

 • documentation comments or strings (like docstring in Python) that can be parsed by documentation generators and converted into documents in HTML, PDF, or other formats.

 They can be single-line or multiline, the latter used for providing additional context or explaining complex sections.
-Single-line comments typically can be no longer than 80 characters.
+Single-line comments are typically no longer than 80 characters.

 Both groups improve code readability, clarity, and maintainability but serve different purposes.
 Each programming language has its own syntax for comments and documentation strings.